-The Okta IdP setting in this blog is to demo the integration for vIDM, which may not be the best practise for your environment or meet your business and security requirement.
+The Okta IdP settings in this blog are to demo the integration for vIDM, which may not be the best practise for your environment or meet your business and security requirements.

 To add the same users and user groups in Okta IdP as the configured vIDM tenant, we need to integrate Okta with corporate Active Directory (AD).
 The integration is via Okta’s lightweight agent.

 Click “Add Active Directory”.

 The Active Directory integration setup wizard will start and click “Set Up Active Directory”.